London College of Fashion UAL

 Maya Angelou’s 'I Know Why the Caged Bird Sings' erupted in my mind.
 I saw why the caged bird sang, and this is what I saw.
 A housewife of the 50’s lives on television, wine, and pills to blind herself to the bars that hold her.
 Brought up to be a daughter, wife, and mother, nothing more, nothing less, she had always been so, but it was taking its toll on her soul.
 She listened to the radio and it told her she could die tomorrow.
 Communism and bombs, politics and songs that rise up in the dark and take hold.
 The sound flowed from the television, the newspaper, and through the radio.
 The sound came in as millions of people; the sound of the 60’s was rising, and in spite of the bars which were holding her, the flight of the 60’s bathed her with light.
 The 60s were coming and opportunity was booming, fantasies were erupting, and freedom was conquering; unity, justice, feminism, and power to the people.
 Re-birthed from the ashes, her life just begun, she follows the sound of the 60’s into the sun.

 ‘Romanticism as Activism’ is a knitwear collection inspired by Iceland’s obsession with elves, nymphs and fairies.
 Over the years, Iceland has drawn media attention, as fairies have a habit of getting involved with Iceland's politics.
 Belief in fairies has lived and breathed in Iceland’s population for hundreds of years, so much so that today over half of Iceland’s population will not deny the Hundufolk’s existence.
 During my research, I synesthetically travelled to Iceland, visited bars in Reykjavik, drank whiskey with trolls and elves, and listened to electronic trance.
 Getting politically passionate about the endangered fairy habitat, we talked action.
 I imagined fairy-human hybrids knowingly, or unknowingly, wading through the Icelandic nightlife.
 Bjork’s energy, along with some of the Icelandic girlfriends I’ve had over the years, had an impact.
 They acted as naughty, giggling, millennial pixies in my mind, instructing me with their colours, textures, and vibes.
 There is nothing quite like an Icelandic lass.
 I also read articles such as ‘Icelander’s Protest a Road That Would Disturb the Fairies’ and ‘Iceland Elves and the March Against NATO.'
-When questioned about the ‘hidden people’ many Icelanders will describe the consciousness which lives in the land, and the feeling of being watched which comes while hiking across the surreal volcanic landscape.
+When questioned about the ‘hidden people’ many Icelanders will describe the consciousness that lives in the land, and the feeling of being watched, which comes while hiking across the surreal volcanic landscape.